Pimm/mapsort/readme.md

 The only drawback is that `parseFloat` is called twice every time our compare function is used, resulting in 6 `parseFloat` calls in this example (4 if the original order were optimal).

 A dozen of `parseFloat` calls is fine.
-However, next time we might be sorting names. _Lucia Ávila_ would like to appear amidst the other **A**s, and we have to strip [diacritics](https://en.wikipedia.org/wiki/Diacritic). _Amelie de Wit_ would like to appear amidst the other **W**s, and we have to detect [tussenvoegsels](https://en.wikipedia.org/wiki/Tussenvoegsel).
+However, next time we might be sorting names. _Lucia Ávila_ would like to appear amidst the other **A**s, and we have to correctly handle [diacritics](https://en.wikipedia.org/wiki/Diacritic). _Amelie de Wit_ would like to appear amidst the other **W**s, and we have to detect [tussenvoegsels](https://en.wikipedia.org/wiki/Tussenvoegsel).
 As our preprocessing becomes more expensive and our arrays become longer, this could produce perceivable hiccups.

 `mapsort` reduces the number of times an element has to be preprocessed to 1:
 ```javascript